WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 ### Simulated cones distribution

-If we try to simulate as close as possible the human cone density we have the following table:
+If we try to simulate as close as possible the human cone density, with a 4K camera with 74° FOV, we have the following table:
 | position      | pixel per cone ratio |simulated density | real cone density         | real max density  |
 |:-:            |:-:                   |:-:               |:-:                        |:-:                |
 | in fovea      | 0.20                 | 22 300 cones/mm² | 113 000 cones/mm² (avg)   | 150 000 cones/mm² |